Query understanding: Stemming and lemmatization

+The effectiveness of stemming and lemmatization varies across languages.

+Query Segmentation

+Query segmentation is a key component of query understanding, aiming to divide a query into meaningful segments.
+Traditional approaches, such as the bag-of-words model, treat individual words as independent units, which can limit interpretative accuracy.
+For languages like Chinese, where words are not separated by spaces, segmentation is essential, as individual characters often lack standalone meaning.
+Even in English, the BOW model may not capture the full meaning, as certain phrases—such as "New York"—carry significance as a whole rather than as isolated terms.
+By identifying phrases or entities within queries, query segmentation enhances interpretation, enabling search engines to apply proximity and ordering constraints, ultimately improving search accuracy and user satisfaction.

 Entity recognition

 Entity recognition is the process of locating and classifying entities within a text string.
 Named-entity recognition specifically focuses on named entities, such as names of people, places, and organizations.
 In addition, entity recognition includes identifying concepts in queries that may be represented by multi-word phrases.
 Entity recognition systems typically use grammar-based linguistic techniques or statistical machine learning models.